 Change Your Hot Water Habits

-Consider that each and every time you turn on a hot water tap, you need to pay to heat it.
-Modify your day-to-day habits to lower your bills.
+Keep in mind that each time you turn on a hot water faucet, you must pay to heat it.
+Modify your daily habits to help with energy bills.
 Here’s how:

-- Avoid pre-rinsing dishes before placing them into the dishwasher.
+• Limit pre-rinsing dishes before you load them into the dishwasher.

 Resolve Plumbing Leaks

-Leaky faucets, showerheads and pipes can waste significant quantities of hot water.
-For example, one drip per second adds up to more than 1,600 gallons annually.
-Eliminate this waste by fixing plumbing leaks as soon as you identify them.
+Leaky faucets, showerheads and pipes can waste significant amounts of hot water.
+For example, one drip per second adds up to more than 1,600 gallons each year.
+Eliminate this waste by fixing plumbing leaks as soon as you notice them.

 Install Low-Flow Faucets and Showerheads

-You can buy quality, low-flow kitchen and bathroom fixtures for around $10 to $20 each, resulting in as much as 60% savings on water use.
-Try to find the ENERGY STAR® WaterSense label to increase efficiency without negatively impacting performance.
+You can purchase quality, low-flow kitchen and bathroom fixtures for approximately $10 to $20 each, resulting in approximately 60% savings on water use.
+Look for the ENERGY STAR® WaterSense label to maximize efficiency without negatively impacting performance.

 Turn Down the Water Heater Temperature

-The standard setting is 140 degrees.
-Lower this to 120 degrees to save on water heating costs and minimize the possibility of scalding at the tap.
-Just don’t go any lower than 120 degrees to prevent microbial growth in the tank.
+The default setting is 140 degrees.
+Lower this to 120 degrees to save on water heating costs and lower the risk of scalding at the tap.
+Just don’t go any lower than 120 degrees to discourage microbial growth inside the tank.

 Add Insulation